-The Assessing Department's responsibility is to accurately estimate the fair market value of taxable properties within the community.
-Every year the Assessing Department mails out the Notice of Assessment, Taxable Valuation, and Property Classification to owners of property within the City.
-The assessed value represents 50% of the fair market value of the property and the taxable value is the value on which property taxes are calculated.
+The Assessor's responsibility is to accurately estimate the fair market value of taxable properties within the community.
+Every year the Assessor's Office mails out the Notice of Assessment, Taxable Valuation, and Property Classification to owners of property within the City.
+The assessed value represents 50% of the property's fair market value and the taxable value is the value on which property taxes are calculated.
 The taxable value can only increase every year based on the inflation rate or 5% whichever is less, except when physical changes have been made to the property or when a transfer of ownership occurs.
 Every year in May the assessing staff will begin inspecting properties that have sold or have active building permits in preparation of the following year assessment roll.

 - 2023 Annual March Board of Review (PDF)

 - Understanding Proposal A (PDF)

 To change a mailing address for your property you can complete this online form submission..
 Please include your name, property address and telephone number in the email.